MarcoDiFrancesco/Notes/Study/Digital Business.md

 - 50% personal
 - 50% group: 12-15 pages excluding cover, ToC, references, appendices
 	- Phase 1: Not graded, 1/4 to 1/3 of final report: 3/5 pages, ~4 hours
-	- Phase 2: Not graded, 2/3 to 3/4 of final report: 8/11 pages, ~6 hours
+	- [ ] Phase 2: Not graded, 2/3 to 3/4 of final report: 8/11 pages, ~6 hours

-## Add to assignmetn
+## Add to assignment
 -   How are the partners of out company?
     -   Value proposition canvas: will be second part of our assignment